danhumphrey/wiredock/README.md

 ###Volumes

-The following volumes are mounted for providing files and json mappings
+The following volumes are mounted for serving files and json mappings

 * /wiremock/__files
 * /wiremock/__mappings